Yachtmaster: Pre-Requisites

-Due to the level of competence required, the Yachtmaster Ocean exam is a particularly tough and demanding test of a skipper's ability.
+Due to the level of competence required, the Yachtmaster Ocean exam is a comprehensive test of a skipper's ability.

 Exam

 The Yachtmaster Ocean examination consists of an oral and a written test of the candidate's knowledge of ocean passage making including planning, navigation, worldwide meteorology, crew management, yacht preparation, maintenance and repairs.
 The candidate will also be questioned on the sights taken at sea during an ocean passage.

 Oral - The candidate must provide the examiner with an account of the planning and execution of the qualifying passage.
 He/she must also provide navigational records showing that he/she navigated the yacht without the use of electronic navigational aids.
 The records must include as a bare minimum: planning, reduction and plotting of a sun run meridian altitude sight, and a compass check carried out using the bearing of the sun, moon, a star or planet.

 During the oral test the candidate may be required to answer questions on all aspects of ocean passage making in a yacht, including passage planning, astro navigation, worldwide meteorology, crew management, yacht preparation, maintenance and repairs.

 Written - The written examination includes questions on sights and sight reduction and worldwide meteorology.
 Candidates who hold the Certificate of Satisfactory Completion of the RYA/MCA Yachtmaster Ocean Shorebased Course, a Royal Navy Ocean Navigation Certificate or an MCA Certificate of Competence as a Deck Officer are exempt from the written examination.